-Dr Marcia Devlin PhD GAICD is a globally recognised expert in education, equity and leadership.
-She is a qualified teacher and registered psychologist who began her education career as a teacher before moving into the tertiary sector.
+Dr Marcia Devlin PhD GAICD joined the Academy in 2021 as the inaugural CEO.
+She is a globally recognised expert in education, equity and leadership, a qualified teacher and a registered psychologist.
+Marcia began her education career as a primary school teacher before moving into the tertiary sector.

 Prior to her appointment at the Academy, Dr Devlin was senior deputy vice-chancellor at Victoria University and held executive and senior roles at Federation University Australia, RMIT University, Deakin University and the University of Melbourne.

 Internationally recognised for her expertise in education, she has given more than 100 keynote and invited addresses in 10 countries, won over $6 million in research funding and has more than 330 publications to her name.

 Dr Devlin is currently a non-executive director on the Melbourne Polytechnic board and Chair of their Education Quality Committee, a trust member of the Queen Victoria Women’s Centre and an elected Lifetime Fellow of the UK-based Society for Research into Higher Education.
 She also currently serves on the editorial boards for several academic education journals in Australia and the US.